Deborah O'Neill: PWC tax scandal

 Beginning in August 2022, O'Neill has served as the chair of The Joint Standing Committee on Corporations and Financial Services.
 In this role she focused the committee on "uncovering the full extent of failure points" amongst the Big Four accounting firms, particularly their "lack of accountability" to "ensure the national interest prevails.”
 Having uncovered the 144-page cache of internal PwC emails, O'Neill played a leading part in exposing the PwC tax scandal, revealing that 30 partners and staff were involved.
 She demanded a clean-out of all who had participated in the breach of confidential Australian Tax Office information, whether “actively or passively.”

 In June 2023 O'Neill announced a new joint parliamentary inquiry into these companies, their lack of disclosure obligations; the committee will explore how these companies are regulated and disciplined "for bad behaviour."
 The Canberra Times described her approach as "not being so different to installing order in a high school classroom."
 She has been open in stating her goal is to force large consultancies, like PwC, to be fully transparent in their dealings with government.

+Senator and Defence Committee Chair, 48th Parliament

+Returning to Parliament in 2025, O'Neill has provided oversight in defence, beginning as the Chair of the Defence Subcommittee of the Joint Standing Committee on Foreign Affairs and Trade.
+On 4 March 2026 the Minister for Defence, Richard Marles, announced legislation had passed to establish the Parliamentary Joint Committee on Defence which would consider matters relating to the Australian Defence Force, Department of Defence, Department of Veteran's Affairs and the Australian Submarine Agency.
+O'Neill, reported by the Australian Financial Review to be an "AUKUS champion", was reported to be the Chair of the new committee.
+The committee operates under strict classified information protocols and will oversee the Australia's most sensitive defence programs, including the AUKUS nuclear powered submarine enterprise.